sopra-group-05/server/README.md

 As an active Player, I want to be able to choose the best clue presented in order to award the player who wrote it some extra points.
-- Alle Clues should be visible to the active Player.
+- All Clues should be visible to the active Player.
 - The active Player should be able to click on the best clue.
 - The Player that wrote the chosen clue should get extra points.
 - The active Player should be able to skip if no clue stands out.